Showing posts with label Seattle. Show all posts

 I took these photographs on Kodak Tri-X 400 film with my Nikkormat FTn camera and 28mm ƒ/3.5 or 50mm ƒ/2 Nikkor lenses.
 I vaguely recall developing the film in the darkroom in McMahon Hall with Microdox-X developer.
 I did not know what I was doing, but still, the negatives have survived a half century (just as our digital files will, right?).
 They were scratched and had dirt and lint issues, so I cleaned the examples you see here with the heal tool in Photoshop CS6.

-We will look at more Seattle pictures in future articles.
+We will look at more Seattle pictures in future articles, with this being article Sea 03.
 Please type "Seattle" in the search box to see older entries.

 Thursday, December 28, 2023